donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 is greater than or equal to zero.

-For the case the quadratic discriminant is equal to zero or bellow some small threshold, L becomes
+For the case where the quadratic discriminant is equal to zero or below some small threshold, L becomes
 ```math
 L = \int_{0}^{x}(\sqrt{a}\left| t + \frac{b}{2a} \right|)dt
 ```
 which can be solved easily.

-For the case the discriminant is greater than zero or the threshold, there is a general solution that uses trigonometri substitution to solve the integration.
+For the case where the discriminant is greater than zero or the threshold, there is a general solution that uses trigonometric substitution to solve the integration.
 The solution for L is
 ```math
 \displaylines{